Aura-healthcare/Aura_gitbook/README.md

 ### Treatments

 Medicine is the most common way of treating epilepsy.
-It prevents or stop seizures in 80% of patients.
+It prevents or stop seizures in 80% of patients\[4\].

 They are also alternatives treatments: